MichaelSykesUK/influxdb-navigator/README.md

-# Vertical Data Navigator
+# InfluxDB Navigator

-Vertical Data Navigator is a web-based visual data workflow tool that lets you query, transform, join, and plot data interactively.
+InfluxDB Navigator is a web-based visual data workflow tool that lets you query, transform, join, and plot data interactively.
 Built with a modern frontend and a FastAPI–powered backend, it was designed to work with InfluxDB, enabling you to visually create and link query and transformation steps.

 ## Overview